OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 GraphQL exposes a very simple interface, to allow developers use nested queries and nested objects.
 This ability can also be used in a malicious way, by calling a deep nested query similar to a recursive function, causing a denial of service by using too much CPU.

-In the example application, a "dog" has a reference to a vetreniary which also have a reference to a dog.
+In the example application, a "dog" has a reference to a veterinary which also have a reference to a dog.
 This allows for a deep query which will overload the application:

 ~~~
 query dos {